arthursw/comme-un-dessein-server/README.md

 ## Create site

-If the site does not exists, you will have the following error: `Site matching query does not exist`
+If the site does not exist, you will have the following error: `Site matching query does not exist`

 in python shell: